ECoDe: A Sample-Efficient Method for Co-Design of Robotic Agents: Experiments and Results

 \subsection{Computational Efficiency}

+The total number of agent-environment interactions (the most time-consuming aspect in RL) for ECoDe is $O(\omega nlogn)$ where $n$ is the number of different configurations that we must try and $\omega$ is the minimum number of agent-environment interactions that must be allowed.
+Thus, we see that it uses the total resources quite efficiently.
+Table \ref{tab:runtime} shows the wall-clock time for each environment when run on a Dell R6525 2.25GHz CPU with 64 cores and 1TB RAM machine.

-Amongst all the methods we tested, Transform2Act, nLimb, and our method collected much higher average rewards across multiple environments.
-This is because of the embedded policy-transfer mechanism in all these methods.
-Moreover, our method's per-design resource allocation mechanism enabled collecting high average rewards in much less time.
-While UPNHB-R took 1.5 hours to train the bipedal walker in the Walker2D environment, Transform2Act required 6 hours to train, and the average performance of the co-design is still sub-par (Table \ref{tab:Summary-Analysis-of-all}).
-A similar trend was observed in Hopper and Ant environments as well.
-In contrast, nLimb was as computationally efficient as our method.
+Amongst all the baselines, Transform2Act, nLimb, Coadaptation, and ECoDe collected much higher average rewards across multiple environments, possibly owing to the policy-transfer mechanisms associated with them.
+However, while ECoDe took 1.5 hours to train the bipedal walker in the Walker2D environment, Transform2Act required 6 hours, and the average performance of their co-design is still sub-par (Table \ref{tab:Summary-Analysis-of-all}).
+We observe a similar trend in Hopper and Ant environments as well.
+In contrast, nLimb and Coadaptation matched our computational efficiency, although ECoDe's multi-fidelity based resource allocation mechanism facilitated collecting high average rewards in similar time.